digen21/typescript-todo-node/README.md

 # typescript-todo-node
 Todo-API-Based-App

-#  Getting The All UserData At Admin-Side With Todos
+#  Getting All UserData At Admin-Side With Todos
 #  Todos Are Stored In Different Collection
 #  User Can Add Multiple Todos
 # 1. User Have to Register 2.
 Have To Login 3.
 After Login He/She Can Add Todo